 Put simply, a countersink is better if you want to retain a smooth surface, have a limited space to work with, and need the job done at a faster speed.
 It also looks more attractive, especially on a printed circuit board compared to a counterbore.

-A counterbore is not nearly as neat, but it does create a better situation when you need to create a stronger connection.
+A counterbore is not nearly as neat, but it is a better option when you need to create a stronger connection.
 You will need more space to create a counterbore, but if you have it then it will be worth the effort.
 You can create a socket connection that will last longer and be more durable compared to a countersink.